cmilsor245/plotscore/.aws/guides/english/README.md

 `sudo npm i -g pm2`

-And finally, we execute the following command, which will create a background process that wil firstly run the **build** script to compile our project and the the **start** script to generate a production accessible version of our Next.js project:
+And finally, we execute the following command, which will create a background process that will firstly run the **build** script to compile our project and the the **start** script to generate a production accessible version of our Next.js project:

 `pm2 start "npm run build && npm run start" --name=plotscore`